agoncal/agoncal-application-petstore-ee6/README.md

 The Petstore had a huge momentum and we started to see plenty of Petstore-like applications flourish.
 The idea was to build an application with a certain technology.
 Let's face it, the J2EE version was far too complex using plenty of (today outdated) [design patterns](http://java.sun.com/blueprints/corej2eepatterns/).
 When I wrote my [Java EE 5 book](http://www.eyrolles.com/Informatique/Livre/java-ee5-9782212120387) I decided to write a Petstore-like application but much simpler.
 But again, it's out-dated today.

 So what you have here is another Petstore-like application but using [Java EE 6](http://jcp.org/en/jsr/detail?id=316) and all its goodies (CDI, EJB Lite, REST interface).
+It is based on the Petstore I developped for my [Java EE 5 book](http://www.eyrolles.com/Informatique/Livre/java-ee-5-9782212126587) (sorry, it's written in French).
+I've updated it to be more Java EE 6, ask some friends to contribute, and here we are.
 The goals of this sample is to :

 * use Java EE 6 and just Java EE 6 : no external framework or dependency, we even use the `java.util.logging` API ;o)
 * make it simple : no complex business algorithm, the point is to bring Java EE 6 technologies together to create an eCommerce website